musale/musale-dev/content/projects/hoyt.md

 ---
-title: hoyt theme
+title: HOYT Hugo Theme
 slug: hoyt
 tags: [hoyt, golang, themes]
 date: 2019-10-25
-summary: "[Hoyt](hoyt/) is a theme for [Go Hugo](https://gohugo.io) with inspiration from [Ben Hoyt's](https://benhoyt.com/) personal website.
+description: "[Hoyt](hoyt/) is a theme for [Go Hugo](https://gohugo.io) with inspiration from [Ben Hoyt's](https://benhoyt.com/) personal website.
 It's still a work in ~~very slow~~ progress but it was a very good starting point for me to learn about Go Hugo and how it works as a static site generator."
 ---

 ## Motivation